 Full-grown Rhodesian Ridgebacks need 2.75–3.5 cups of excellent-quality dry dog food per day.
 The right amount of food will depend on factors like your dog’s age, size, build, activity level, and metabolism.

 Owners need to research the basic nutritional needs of the Rhodesian Ridgeback breed.
 With that said, they should also know the individual characteristics of their pets.
 This is the reason why working hand in hand with a trusted veterinarian is important.

 Typical calorie needs of adult Rhodesian Ridgebacks per day:

-Rhodesian Ridgebacks have different nutritional needs from other breeds so choose dog food specifically formulated for active large dogs with animal meat as the main ingredient.
-Go easy with the treats and avoid free-feeding to prevent bloat and obesity.
+The Rhodesian Ridgeback dog breed has different nutritional needs from other breeds.
+Thus, choose a dog food that is specifically formulated for active large dogs and that has animal meat as the main ingredient.
+Go easy on the treats and avoid free-feeding to prevent bloat and obesity.

 Having doubts about getting a Rhodesian Ridgeback?
 You may use our Pet Finder to find other dog breeds based on your personality.

 A Sighthound is a branch of the Hound Group, which is a classification of dog breeds created for tracking and capturing prey.
 Dogs that fall under the Sighthound category were bred to hunt by sight and speed.
 For this reason, they are popularly known as ‘Ferraris of the dog world.’